 A heavy-duty slide bolt latches securely keep the pooch inside, while rounded corners help prevent accidental injuries.
 The crate assembles easily without tools and folds down flat for storage.
-This model comes in different sizes for dogs weighing between 11 to 110 pounds.

 A comfortable crate for a small (up to 6-pound) dog needn’t cost a lot.
 This well-priced metal wire crate from MidWest Homes for Pets includes a divider panel to adjust the space as the pup grows.
 The single-door crate has a slide-bolt latch to lock the dog inside securely.
 Patented rounded side clips hold the crate together so there are no sharp edges inside.

 A plastic pan on the bottom prevents spills or accidents from making their way to the floor.
 Roller feet on the bottom help protect the floor from scrapes.
 The crate assembles easily with no tools required, folds flat for storage, and includes a carrying handle for transport.

 This crate from EliteField features a sturdy steel tube frame surrounded by durable 600D fabric and hex mesh to create a secure, well-ventilated environment for dogs.
 Crate the canine via one of three separate zippered doors on the top, side, or front.
 A removable bottom panel of plush fleece adds to the pet’s comfort.

 The crate offers 1 extra inch in width and 3 extra inches in height than most other 24-inch crates, so the pooch can stretch out.
 It comes in 16 color combos and has two accessory pockets, one at the top and one on the side.
 Use the handle and adjustable padded shoulder straps for travel.
 The crate folds flat easily and includes a storage bag.